Zamindars of Natore: Rajas of Dighapatia (South-eastern region)

 The entrance of the Grand Dighapatia Palace.

 Coat of arms of the Maharaja (Zamindar) of Dighapatia in Natore.

-The first Raja was Dayaram Roy who, at a very young age, received the help from Raja Ramjivan Roy, the first Raja of the Natore Raj family, and eventually became his dewan.
+The first Raja was Dayaram Roy, who, at a very young age, received help from Raja Ramjivan Roy, the first Raja of the Natore Raj family, and eventually became his dewan.
 Raja Dayaram led the army of Raja Ramjivan in aid of the Nawab of Bengal in 1716 and overthrew the rebellious Raja Sitaram Ray, who was a zamindar (and later king, or Raja) of neighbouring Bhusna state.
 The sack of Muhammadpur, Raja Sitaram's capital, later enabled him to ultimately lay the foundation of the Dighapatia dynasty.
 For his loyalty, he received large tracts of land in Rajshahi and Jessore as grants and later acquired zamindari in Bogra and Mymensingh.

-Nawab Murshid Quli Khan, who was the nawab of Bengal under Emperor Aurangzeb conferred on him the title of 'Rai-Raiyan' in recognition of his services.
-When the Earl Cornwallis of East India company who were given the right to collect revenue from the province of Bengal, introduced the Permanent Settlement Act to increase revenue collection, a large number of the old feudal lords and zamindars created during the time of the Nawab Murshid Quli Khan could not meet land revenue standards and thus became defaulters.
-Their estates were sold up to a new class of wealthy lords.
+Nawab Murshid Quli Khan, who was the nawab of Bengal under Emperor Aurangzeb ,conferred on him the title of 'Rai-Raiyan' in recognition of his services.
+When the Earl Cornwallis of the East India Company, who were given the right to collect revenue from the province of Bengal, introduced the Permanent Settlement Act to increase revenue collection, many of the old feudal lords and zamindars created during the time of the Nawab Murshid Quli Khan could not meet land revenue standards and thus became defaulters.
+Their estates were sold to a new class of wealthy lords.
 The Dighapatia Raj was one of the few remnants of the old decaying 'jagirdars'.
-They were avidly following European dress, wine, horse race and various such other external glamour of life.
+They were avidly following European dress, wine, horse races, and various such other external glamours of life.